 Butternut squash is a great ingredients which is used in preparation of many sweet and savoury dishes such as muffins, gnocchi, pasta or even snacks such as chips.
 Prepare at home this healthy version of castagnole and enjoy them while still warm.

 - sunflower oil for frying

 - caster sugar for coating

 - Peel the butternut squash and cut into smaller pieces.
-Bake in the oven on 180°C until tender and soft.
-Remove from the oven and smash the squash with a fork and leave to cool completely.
+Roast in the oven on 180°C until tender and soft.
+Remove from the oven and smash the squash with a fork or using steel potatoe ricer and leave to cool completely.

 - Once the pureé is cool add an egg, sugar, amaretto, grated orange zest and a pinch of salt.

 - Mix the flour and baking powder and add gradually to the mixture.
 Combine everything together until you get smooth and soft dough.